This character sheet is for the people who live in the town of Eureka.

 - Will They or Won't They?: With Jo in seasons 4 and 5.
 He's clearly attracted the her but she has already been in a relationship with him in the original timeline, and doesn't want to get hurt again.
 He doesn't know any of this or course.

 Dr. Jim Taggart (Matt Frewer)Taggart is a somewhat eccentric animal expert.
 He also does work in geophysics.

-Dr. Holly Martin (Felicia Day)Holly is a computer science expert and Fargo's love interest in Seasons 4 and 5.
+Dr. Holly Martin (Felicia Day)Holly is a Rocket Scientist and Fargo's love interest in Seasons 4 and 5.

 Trevor Grant (James Callis)An associate of Albert Einstein and one of the founding members of Eureka.
 In the original timeline the Einstein-Rosen Bridge is called the Einstein-Grant Bridge after him.
 He time-travels to the present with the main characters, resulting in the new timeline.
 He returns in the series finale to buy GD after it loses government funding, saving Eureka.

 Grace Monroe (Tembi Locke)Henry Deacon's wife in the new timeline.
 She is later revealed to have been a Consortium spy recruited by the new timeline's Henry.
 However, she'd stopped long before she was arrested.

 - Happily Married

 - Heel-Face Turn: Offscreen, she and other timeline Henry abandond the Consortium together.

 - The Mole